chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 In the API, this is labeled as "EA".

-### User
+### End User

-**Definition**: A User works as an end user in the CHILI GraFx environment(s) where they are assigned to.
+**Definition**: An "End User" works as an end user in the CHILI GraFx environment(s) where they are assigned to.
 This is the default role, and cannot be removed.

 Permissions

-- Access to the environments the user is assigned to
+- Access to the environments the End User is assigned to
-- View overview of all the environments where the user is Environment User
+- View overview of all the environments where the End User has access
 - Limited in what applications they can access (see table)
 - Create "[My projects](/GraFx-Studio/guides/create-projects/)" based on Templates (using fonts & media that are made available in the template)

 In the API, this is labeled as "EU".
+(End User)

 !!!
 Warning "Template Designer"
-	- If an Environment user wants to create templates in the CHILI GraFx environment this user needs to have an additional role: [Template Designer](#template-designer).
+	- If an End User wants to create templates in the CHILI GraFx environment this user needs to have an additional role: [Template Designer](#template-designer).
 	See also [Phased approach in roles](#overview-of-role-access)

 ### Template Designer